 Tax Consideration When Using SRS to Buy Insurance

 You should not forget SRS is not a tax exemption scheme, but a tax deferment scheme.
-It means when you receive your insurance payout when you retire, you could be subject to income tax.
+It means you could be subject to income tax when you receive your insurance payout when you retire.

 The insurance need not mature at the prescribed retirement age.
 But if you purchase a life annuity, you will be taxed on 50% of the total annuity payouts each year, for as long as the annuity payouts are received.

 Currently, you have up to 10 years to withdraw your SRS after the statutory retirement age or the date of the first withdrawal.
 You should also take note that you are not allowed to surrender an annuity policy after the SRS account has been closed or deemed closed.

 If your SRS account is still open, your monthly annuity payouts must be returned to the SRS account before you withdraw them.
 If your SRS account is closed, your monthly annuity payouts may be paid into your bank account directly.